 We believe the overall performance of Scherrer Construction is ultimately linked to our robust safety program designed to protect the health and welfare of job site workers, staff, and the general public.

-Our safety program is led by Robert Pieters, who has over 10 years of experience and knowledge in construction safety.
-He has a Bachelor of Science degree in Occupational Safety and Health with a Construction Emphasis along with several construction safety and training certifications.
-Robert is responsible for the development, implementation and ongoing monitoring of all our mandated corporate safety programs.
+Our Safety Director has over 10 years of experience in construction safety and is responsible for the development, implementation and ongoing monitoring of all our mandated corporate safety programs.
 Key elements to our program include:

 TRAINING AND CERTIFICATIONS

 We provide high-level OSHA training and certification for all supervisory employees including OSHA 10-hour and 30-hour certification.